-Metals were not measured at Pigeon Lake in 2021, but Table 3 displays historical metal concentrations.
+Metals were not measured at Pigeon Lake in 2022, but historical metal data can be found in Table 3.

 WATER CLARITY AND EUPHOTIC DEPTH

 Water clarity is influenced by suspended materials, both living and dead, as well as dissolved colored compounds in the water column.
 During the melting of snow and ice in spring, lake water can become turbid (cloudy) from silt transported into the lake.
 Lake water usually clears in late spring, but then becomes more turbid with increased algal growth as the summer progresses.
 The easiest and most widely used measure of lake water clarity is the Secchi depth.
 Two times the Secchi depth equals the euphotic depth - the depth to which there is enough light for photosynthesis.